-Similarly, before apply this medicine on any troubles around the ears or inside the ear canal, Neosproin is not the first remedial agent to consider.
+Similarly, before applying for this medicine on any troubles around the ears or inside the ear canal, Neosporin is not the first remedial agent to consider.
 Especially for infections that grow inside the ear canal, there can be various other factors than bacteria.
 Most importantly, infections are just the outcome and not the causes itself.
 Hence, it will hardly make any sense to apply Neosporin in such instances.

-The better approach in these instances will be to seek the consultation with Vets who can comprehend the root-cause of the troubles and apply such remedies that will come effective and safe for the dog.
+The better approach in these instances will be to seek consultation with Vets who can comprehend the root cause of the troubles and apply such remedies that will come effective and safe for the dog.

 As discussed in the paragraphs above, this ointment is suitable for application on minor wounds and cuts and its aim is to control the chances of bacterial infection and to stop these troubles from intensifying.
-However, vet surgeons usually prescribe the application of this ointment during the post surgery phase, if your dog is catching up bacterial infections.
+However, vet surgeons usually prescribe the application of this ointment during the post-surgery phase, if your dog is catching up with bacterial infections.